-- expectations and how to behave in the new blended family – what to call your partner, who to listen to, whose rules to follow and so on
+- how to behave in the new blended family – for example, what to call your partner, who to listen to and whose rules to follow

-- her other parent’s feelings – even if your child likes your new partner, she might act as if she doesn’t just to spare her other parent’s feelings
+- how her other parent feels – even if your child likes your new partner, she might act as if she doesn’t just to spare her other parent’s feelings

-- all the changes that have been going on – she might not want any more.
+- how her life has been changing – she might not want any more change.

 Sadness, anger or jealousy

 It’s normal for your child to have negative feelings about the blended family.
 For example, your child might:

 - feel sad, angry or jealous that he has to share you with his new step-parent